ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

   request contains a list of available ciphersuites for KEM, KDF, and AEAD.
-- Server responds to the Client with one of the available ciphersuites and shares its public key.
+- Server responds to the Client with one of the available ciphersuites and shares its pkX.
 - Client generates a secret and its encapsulation.
 The Client sends the encapsulation and a salt to the Server.
 The salt is required during KDF in the Data Transfer